A Historic Norfolk Organ

 Organ Removal Process

-On January 23, 2018, the crew from Foley-Baker arrived at Christ and St. Luke’s to start dismantling our great pipe organ, and thus taking the next step in what has been a four-year process.
+On January 23, 2018, the crew from Foley-Baker arrived at Christ & St. Luke’s to start dismantling our great pipe organ, and thus taking the next step in what has been a four-year process.
 It took 7 men and 14 full days to safely disassemble and pack all 3,500 pipes, supporting wires, racks, chests, reservoirs, blowers, steel supports, casework, and console.
 Two truckloads took these parts back to the shop in Connecticut, where they will be cleaned, repaired, restored, and in some cases, replaced with new components.
 We expect to see the organ return in phases later this year.
 Director of Music Kevin Kwan offers special thanks to the wonderful team from Foley-Baker who were professional and courteous during the whole process, accommodating the church’s worship schedule.

 This time lapse video shows the entire removal process.
 During these two weeks, normal services were held in the church, including five Sunday services, two Thursday morning services, and one wedding.